Considering A Pneumatic Conveyor? Learn the Benefits

 What Is a Pneumatic Conveyor?
-To put it simply, a pneumatic conveyor is a material handling system designed to easily transport granules, powders, or other dry bulk material through a fully-enclosed conveying line.
-This advanced transfer technology involves a flow of gas or air from a source, like a fan or blower, combined with a pressure differential.
+To put it simply, a pneumatic conveyor is a material handling system designed to easily transport granules, powders, or other dry bulk material through a fully enclosed conveying line.
+This advanced transfer technology involves a flow of gas or air from a source, like a fan or a blower, combined with a pressure differential.
 Material is fed into the conveyor line, and a dust collection system removes the particles in the air.
-Unlike other types of conveying systems which can move pastes or wet materials, pneumatic conveyors are designed for dry materials like sand, powdered chemicals and minerals, sugar, flour and food ingredients.
+Unlike other types of conveying systems which can move paste or wet materials, pneumatic conveyors are designed for dry materials like sand, powdered chemicals and minerals, sugar, flour, and food ingredients.

-Most mechanical conveying systems are also open to the the ambient air in your
+Most mechanical conveying systems are also open to the ambient air in your

 Above: Mechanical Conveyor at a facility we serviced. | Notice the excess dust covering the outside and ground.

 Another common complaint about mechanical conveying systems is the amount of space they take up and the required horsepower, which can make a big difference in a facility with a smaller footprint.
 As mentioned before, every change in direction requires another motor and drive.
 That kind of power output adds up quickly!

 So a Pneumatic Conveyor is Better?
 Since material in a pneumatic conveying system is transferred through a streamlined, small-diameter pipeline, there is much less energy needed for the process, and material is transferred faster and with less material lost due to fugitive dust.
 In a pneumatic conveyor, a custom pipe can be created to bend around the equipment already in place at your facility, so it takes up no extra space.